The following rules are no longer fully relevant with the changes to the 2020 DRC.

 - A topic called /officiating/start will be used to tell the robots when the race starts.
 It will be of type std_msgs/String.
 Robots must not start before this topic is used.

 - A basic model is provided for teams to use if they wish.
 It is available here.
 Teams are free to edit it as much as they want

 - A basic MatLab setup can be found here.

 - Prizes will be awarded to the droids that finish first, second and third in the tournament stage.

 - A prize will be awarded to the best designed droid, which will be judged by an expert panel

-- MATLAB will award a prize to the best performed droids that implement MATLAB (details to come)
+- MATLAB will award a prize to the best performed droids that implement MATLAB (prize rules)